MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-resource-to-app.md

 ms.date: 11/29/2021
 ---

-# Add cloud resources to your Teams app
+# Add cloud resources to Teams app

-TeamsFx helps to provision cloud resources for your application hosting.
-You can also optionally add cloud resources that fits your development needs.
+TeamsFx helps to provision cloud resources for hosting your application.
+You can also add optional cloud resources which fits as per your development requirements.

 ::: zone pivot="node-visual-studio-code"